 Good Mood Foods

 Keri Glassman recommends eating oats, as they “contain tryptophan, which, when consumed in carbs, can help increase the production of serotonin.”
 She also loves dark chocolate that “triggers endorphins, which creates a positive feeling in the body,” and “spinach that is filled with antioxidants, which protect the body from harmful free radicals.
 It also contains folic acid, which has been shown to decrease depression.”
 But her number one is water: “Staying hydrated helps maintain the body’s fluid balance, making you less irritable.
 Important for all functions in [the] body, especially the conversion of food into energy.”

 “There are certainly foods which I would avoid,” says Dr. Raj.
 “At the top of my list is sugar, alcohol, and caffeine.
 High blood sugar levels have been linked with accentuating the symptoms of mood disorders.
 The sugar high and then the crash is something to avoid if you’re dealing with mental health or mood issues.”

 “Depression and alcohol are very closely linked.
-Needless to say alcohol is a depressant, which can also exacerbates symptoms of depression and anxiety,” she recommends.
+Needless to say, alcohol is a depressant, which can also exacerbate symptoms of depression and anxiety,” she recommends.
 As for caffeine, “while moderate caffeine intake isn’t bad, too much caffeine can trigger symptoms of anxiety and can have a disruptive effect on sleep.
-Healthy sleep habits are also important for mental health and increased caffeine intake can get in the way.”
+Healthy sleep habits are also important for mental health, and increased caffeine intake can get in the way.”